laelbec/laelbec/README.md

   This assignment incorporated dictionaries, which I thoroughly enjoyed as I found them easy for me to comprehend with many useful applications.
 - **Assignment 10 (classes)** [view code](assignment10.py)
   [view race time class](race_time.py) [view race result class](race_result.py)
   I found this assignment particularly interesting as it featured how to make unique classes and instances, which opened up a whole new realm of possibilities.
+I find it interesting to look back at my first assignment and compare it to this one to see how far I have come.

 ### ☕️Java Assignments:
 - **Assignment 1 (java notation)** [view code](A1Exercises.java)
-  This introductory assignment focused on the syntax and notation of writing methods in Java.
+  This introductory assignment focused on the syntax and notation of writing methods in Java, which had some methods written and I had to debug them, and others I had to complete.
 I learned things like the difference between a list in Python and an array in Java, how to declare variables, etc.
 - **Assignment 2 (classes)** [view code](A2Exercises.java) [view fundraiser class](fundraiser.java)
-  I found this assignment not too difficult to complete as I had already seen the concepts in python, it was only a matter of writing using Java syntax.
+  I found this assignment not too difficult to complete as I had already seen the concepts in Python, it was only a matter of writing using Java syntax.
 - **Assignment 3 (nodes, linked lists)** [view code](A3LinkedList.java)
-  This assignment explored nodes and linked list and had me implement various methods such as addFront/Back, removeFront/Back/Middle, and interleave.
+  This assignment explored nodes and linked lists and had me implement various methods such as addFront/Back, removeFront/Back/Middle, and interleave.
 I found the concept of nodes and linked lists easy to understand, but the tracing to be more challenging.
 - **Assignment 4 (stacks, lists, generics)** [view code](A4Exercises.java) [view code](A4Stack.java)
   Similar to the previous assignment, the concept of a stack seemed understandable, but the implementation and tracing took me a little longer to complete.
 I was introduced to generics in this assignment as the stack class had to be written generically, making it more functional.
 - **Assignment 5 (recursion)** [view code](A5Exercises.java) [view code](LinkedSongList.java)